Berry offers a number of international internships through the following providers:

 Where can I go?

 The following countries are suitable for the Berry student teaching calendar: Bahamas, Ecuador, England, Germany, Ireland, Mexico and Switzerland.
-China may be available in 2011!
+Others may be available - contact

 How much does COST cost?

 Participants pay Berry College tuition fees for the semester, plus a $300 fee to COST.
 All transportation, room and board, passport, visa and insurance costs are paid by the student.